cline-pk/Multics-auto-exchange-php7.2-all-multics-version-supported/README.md

 Now edit config.php and set there your multics login or cache, cccam, mgcamd port or editors ID's where cache.cfg , cccam.cfg , mgcamd.cfg files included.

 ![config](https://user-images.githubusercontent.com/60063959/163029136-4892fa9d-3766-4a43-9545-c7426a1050b9.png)

+You can Support me by send tip how much you want ;) BTC-> 16cFkm5Hpxi7m2dZVETGEfoNdhj5FFjNEK